-Lucy has extensive experience of conducting litigation before the Competition Appeal Tribunal, the High Court and the Court of Appeal.
-She has also worked on European and domestic antitrust investigations for public and private companies, as well as for the regulator, and has experience of working on high-profile merger transactions.
-She has also appeared before the House of Lords EU Committee to give oral evidence on aspects of consumer law.
+Lucy has experience of conducting litigation before the Competition Appeal Tribunal, High Court, Court of Appeal and the Supreme Court.
+She has worked on European and domestic antitrust investigations for public and private companies, as well as for the regulator, and has experience of working on high-profile merger transactions.
+Most recently, Lucy worked for client Privacy International in its intervention in the European Commission’s review of Google’s acquisition of Fitbit.

 Lucy has worked on numerous pieces of highly complex, multi-jurisdictional litigation across a variety of sectors.
-Notable representations at Hausfeld include acting on behalf of 100+ corporate groups against British Airways in the Air Cargo litigation and for proposed class representative Justin Gutmann against train operating companies in the first standalone class actions to be filed in the UK.
+Notable representations at Hausfeld include acting on behalf of 100+ corporate groups against British Airways in the Air Cargo litigation, for proposed class representative Justin Gutmann against train operating companies in the first standalone class actions to be filed in the UK and for the Consumers’ Association (Which?) in its intervention in Mastercard v Merricks before the Supreme Court.

 Passionate about achieving justice, including for those who cannot afford legal representation, Lucy has been involved in the running of a number of community law centres.